 Key Indicators for Volatility Trading

-Volatility traders use all kinds of indicators and metrics in order to gauge possible movement in the market.
+Volatility traders use all kinds of indicators and metrics to gauge possible movement in the market.
 Several of the most popular include the following:

 The volatility in the open and closure of Bollinger Bands means that the higher volatility the price moves towards is in approaching the upper and lower bands.